-Reserves Vs Provisions: Reserves are the portion of the earning of the business which the company retains to meet any forthcoming emergencies or contingencies.
-In contrast, provisions are an indictment against income and are treated as expenses and entered in profit and loss account.
+Reserves are the portion of the earning of the business which the company retains to meet any forthcoming emergencies or contingencies.
+In contrast, provisions are the charge against income and are treated as expenses and entered into a profit and loss account.
 Reserves lists beneath “reserves and surplus” head whether they are capital reserves or revenue reserves.

 Content: Reserves Vs Provisions